bohdandonets/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: welcome to my blog
 ---

+## the beginning of the journey...